Inalegwu/create-electron-webpack/README.md

 ## :thumbsup: Features

-- Supports hot reload functionality
+- Supports hot reloading in both the main and renderer processes.
-- Available in 8 flavors
+- Available in 8 flavors.
-- No redundant samples and settings (only 72 lines at minimum)
+- No redundant samples and settings (only 72 lines at minimum).
-- Customizable as you like
+- Customizable as you like.

 ## :green_book: Usage